 Ideal Balance Position Determines Stride Length

-When you watch great major league hitters, most, if not all, do the same things to swing the bat, once the front foot lands.
-Before that though, many major league hitters have their style with how they initially setup and with their stride length.
-There is just no one stride length fits all when it comes to correct hitting mechanics.
-However, it is safe to say that all great players’ stride- range takes them to the ideal balanced position, which is that position that allows them to perform such an explosive action under control and with ultimate bat speed.
+When you watch great major league hitters, most, if not all, do the same things to swing the bat, once the stride foot lands.
+Before that though, many major league hitters have their own style with how they initially setup and with their stride length.
+There is simply no one stride length fits all, when it comes to correct hitting mechanics.
+However, it is safe to say that all great players’ stride- length takes them to the ideal balanced position, which is that position that allows them to perform such an explosive action under control and with ultimate speed.

-All of the above is meant to explain why there is no perfect stride length for baseball batting, as it varies depending on each player’s style, athletic makeup, and setup.
-Players, who prefer a narrow initial stance, stride further to get to that ideal balance position and those, who like a wide stance to begin, have a short stride to attain perfect balance position.
-It often takes years of trial and error to arrive at the stance and leg position that suits each player the most, because as mentioned, no one method works for everyone.
+This explains why there is no perfect stride length for baseball batting, as it varies depending on each player’s individual style-setup.
+Players, who prefer a narrow initial stance, stride further to get to that ideal balance position and those, who like a wide stance to begin, have a short stride to attain ideal balance position.

-With that in mind, one of the first thing coaches should do with young players, is to figure out and explain this ideal balance position.
-It is important to note that this spot not only helps with hitting but with setting up to steal bases, for setting up in ready position on defense along with usefulness in other sports and athletic training.
-Teaching players to have ideal hitting posture begins with a slight knee bend and lean of the upper body towards home plate.
+With that in mind, one of the first thing coaches should do with young players, is to find and explain this ideal balance position.
+This balance position, not only helps with hitting, but with setting up to steal bases and for setting up in ready position on defense, among other things.

-Young players have trouble figuring out their ideal balance position, so a couple of ways to help them include.
+Many young players have trouble figuring out ideal balance position, so a couple of ways to help them include:

-- Have batters jump with two feet as high as they can and have them hold their finish upon landing – most will have great balance and good posture upon landing.
+- Having them jump with two feet as high as they can and have them hold their finish upon landing – most will have great posture and stance upon landing.

-- Have kids get set in the position they guard someone in basketball or soccer or the stance they have to take on a runner coming at them in football.
-Many kids play other sports and understand the ideal posture from playing those.
+- Have them get set in the position they guard someone in basketball, or the stance they have to take on a runner coming at them in football.
+Many kids play other sports and understand the ideal stance from playing those.

 - Have players get set to hit and then gently push them in each direction to see if you can throw off their balance.
-They will brace themselves as you can move them in various directions, which helps them understand the best balance position.
+They adjust to ideal balance, as you are able to move them in various directions.

 Once done, players can practice the stride length that takes them from their initial stance to this ideal balance position.

-Losing balance after their swing is an indicator that players are not getting to ideal balance position.
+Losing balance after their swing is a good indicator that players are not getting to ideal balance position.

-With very young players, it may be best to have them hit initially from this ending balance position (no stride hitting) to help them get a feel for it.
+With very young players, it is best to have them hit initially from this ending balance position (no stride hitting) to help them get the feel for it.

-It is essential for coaches to know that it is a lot to expect inexperienced players to achieve the perfect stride length to the ideal balance position, so starting as close to the best hitting spot is best, which usually means a short stride approach.
+It is a lot to expect inexperienced player to achieve the perfect stride length to the perfect balance position, so starting as close to ideal hitting position is best, meaning a short stride approach.